Kyle Rittenhouse pleads not guilty to Kenosha shooting charges

 Protesters turned out repeatedly for several nights to condemn the police shooting of Jacob Blake, a Black man who was left paralyzed after a White officer shot him during a domestic disturbance call.

 Rittenhouse, who turned 18 last week, shot three people during the protest.
-Two of them died, Joseph Rosenbaum and Anthony Huber, and the shootings left Gaige Grosskreutz seriously wounded.
+Two of them, Joseph Rosenbaum and Anthony Huber, died, and Gaige Grosskreutz was seriously wounded.

 In addition to the shooting-related charges, prosecutors accused the teen of violating curfew to attend the protest in new charges filed this week.